aczolan/cabin-seater/readme.md

 ```
 ./build/bin/cabin-seater run_1 run_1_output.csv 1 1 10 6 3
 ```
-Check out the `scripts/` folder for more examples.
+Check out the `scripts/` folder for some examples.